electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/drivetrain/battery/_index.md

  ![Cooling](cooling_1.jpg "Cooling the lithium-ion battery via the chiller")

-The battery and all of its parameters, such as charge status, power output and thermal management, is managed by the external battery management controller (BMC).
+The battery and all of its parameters, such as charge status, power output, and thermal management, are managed by the external battery management controller (BMC).
 This is located in the occupant cell on the right A-pillar of the Audi e-tron.
-The BMC communicates both with the control units of the electric motors and the cell module controllers (CMC), each of which monitors the current, voltage and temperature of the modules.
+The BMC communicates both with the control units of the electric motors and the cell module controllers (CMC), each of which monitors the current, voltage, and temperature of the modules.

 ![Battery junction box](batteryjunctionbox.jpg "Battery junction box")

 The battery junction box (BJB), into which the high-voltage relays and fuses are integrated, is the electrical interface to the vehicle.
 Enclosed in a die-cast aluminum housing, it is located in the front section of the battery system.
-Data exchange between the BMC, the CMCs and the BJB is via a separate bus system.
+Data exchange between the BMC, the CMCs, and the BJB is via a separate bus system.

 ## Charging performance